Harmanli: History

-The first historical records of it date back to 1530, with the memoirs of Benedit Kuripešič, who would sojourn there as an interpreter in his mission.
+The first historical records of it date back to 1530, with the memoirs of Benedikt Kuripešič, who would sojourn there as an interpreter in his mission.
 Skilful masters built a solid caravansaray on the right bank of the Harmanli river (then Oludere).

 In order to facilitate travelers and tradesmen, a vaulted bridge was built in 1585 by the order of the Ottoman administrator Siyavuş Pasha.
 The marble inscription on the bridge reads as follows: "The world is a bridge, across which the way of the king and the poor man passes."

 The humpbacked bridge has been saved almost intact to this day.
 At Russo-Turkish War (1877–1878), there was the Harmanli massacre.

 Culture

-A historic fountain was built in the place called White-legged Girl's Spring (Turkish: Ak baldır çeşmesi), half an hour way from the bridge.
+A historic fountain was built in the place called White-legged Girl's Spring (Turkish: Ak baldır çeşmesi), half an hour's walk from the bridge.
 The legend about Gergana was celebrated in a poem by Petko Slaveikov.

-Another legend revolves about the story of boyar Valkashin or Vukasin, father of the legendary Krali Marko, who was killed near this spring fighting the Ottoman sultan Murad.
+Another legend revolves around the story of boyar Valkashin or Vukasin, father of the legendary Krali Marko, who was killed near this spring fighting the Ottoman sultan Murad.

 A cultural centre (chitalishte) in Harmanli.